 - There was a focus on continuous learning and improvement.
 In response to the findings of recent CQC inspections of other Pure Sports clinics the provider had increased the number of clinical meetings and improved engagement with clinicians working at the service which was seen as a positive change amongst clinicians we spoke to during the inspection. - Patients were asked to complete a survey about the service they had received.
 Feedback was monitored and action was taken if feedback indicated that the quality of the service could be improved.
 This feedback was used to see if there were any areas of the service which might require improvement.
 The provider informed us that they had made changes on how the provider requested feedback from patients based on patient feedback. - The provider obtained feedback through a variety of sources including patient surveys, Trustpilot and Google.
-The provider had received 4.9 out of 5 stars on Trustpilot based on 295 reviews and 4.9 out of 5 stars on Google based on 97 reviews.
+The provider had received 4.8 out of 5 stars on Trustpilot based on 318 reviews (accessed 6 May 2022) and 4.9 out of 5 stars on Google based on117 reviews (accessed 6 May 2022).
 They also used a special web-based system to monitor patient outcomes across the whole patient pathway.
 They obtained patient outcomes data during their first appointment, at regular intervals and also following the discharge from the service.
 The system provided clinical markers for tracking patient's recovery and helped collect feedback about their service and a Net Promoter Score (NPS) similar to the NHS Friends and Family Test.

 - During the last year the provider had developed and introduced new services including rheumatology assessment and rehabilitation service (for patients with arthritis and related musculoskeletal conditions), long COVID-19 assessment and rehabilitation service (for patients with prolonged fatigue and reduced exercise tolerance), exercise physiology service and health screening service.
 The provider was in the process of developing a sports concussion service and a pain service and indicated that they had recently obtained a contract with the Great Britain Taekwondo Juniors Team to provide a fit to return to play assessment. - Clinical staff took time out to review individual and service objectives, processes and performance.
 The Sports and Exercise Medicine consultants at the service had good working relationships with local GP's in the area.
 The service had also created assessments cards for the local GP's which gave them simple prompts on how to safely and effectively assess musculoskeletal conditions. - Staff were encouraged to pursue relevant training.
-The service told us of staff whom they were supporting through training/studying whilst they were working at the service. - The service had a follow-up process in place once a patient had been discharged from the service to ensure that their recovery was progressing as expected. - The service had a cranial nerve testing box in each of their clinics with necessary testing materials, a guide to the testing process and a crib sheet; the provider informed us that they had provided training for all the clinical members of staff to ensure clinicians were aware of what to consider for patients who may present with cranial nerve dysfunction. - The provider had plans to develop new services including complex trauma assessment service, cancer rehabilitation service and cardiac rehabilitation service.
+The service told us of staff whom they were supporting through training/studying whilst they were working at the service. - The service had a follow-up process in place once a patient had been discharged from the service to ensure that their recovery was progressing as expected. - The service had a cranial nerve testing box in each of their clinics with necessary testing materials, a guide to the testing process and a crib sheet; the provider informed us that they had provided training for all the clinical members of staff to ensure clinicians were aware of what to consider for patients who may present with cranial nerve dysfunction. - The provider had plans to develop new services including complex trauma assessment service, cancer rehabilitation service and cardiac rehabilitation service. - The provider had plans to have collaboration with an office building near the clinic to provide basic assessment and advice for office workers and to incorporate podiatry, strength and conditioning, physiotherapy and pilates.